François-Désiré Froment-Meurice: Biography

+Froment-Meurice’s work in jewelry design was marked by a Romantic style that embraced neo-Gothic and Renaissance elements.
+As a leader in the Romantic jewelry movement, he crafted intricate pieces depicting Gothic-inspired figures, such as armored knights, lords and ladies in period costume, angels, and saints, often set within elaborate frames enriched by polychrome enamel.
+His designs, influenced by Mannerist and Baroque traditions, emphasized a sculptural approach and aligned with the Romantic era’s fascination with historical and chivalric themes, appealing to a taste for medieval elegance.

 Established near the Hôtel de Ville de Paris in 1828, he removed to the quartier of the Madeleine after 1848; during the revolutions of that year he served in the city's platoon of the Garde nationale.
 Under the Second Empire he maintained his showrooms at 50, rue du faubourg Saint-Honoré.

 Victor Hugo wrote a poem celebrating the ciseleur 's art that commences: